 Again, it’s completely your choice whether you join Personal Capital’s wealth management program.
 You make the call.
 Even if you don’t join, you can still use the tools for free, no questions asked.

-If you choose to do business with Personal Capital, you’ll be charged a fee based on a percentage of the total balance you have invested through them.
-Personal Capital is not the cheapest online advisor around, but they do offer a more hands-on approach using live advisors than some other competitors.
-As if August 2016, fees are as follows:
+If you participate in the Personal Capital wealth management program, you’ll be charged a fee based on a percentage of the total balance you have invested through them.
+As of March 2018, the fees are as follows:

 - Up to $1 Million Invested: 0.89% annually